Popular grants for UT researchers

 NWO has opened an Incentive Fund for Women in Beta & Engineering Sciences.

 Purpose - This call aims to retain women who are qualified in science or the engineering sciences, who would otherwise be forced to leave academia.
-To this end, this grant will support women who are temporarily without funding but who, nevertheless, have good prospects of obtaining a more senior research or permanent position in beta sciences or engineering sciences.
+To this end, this grant will support women who are temporary without funding but who, nevertheless, have good prospects of obtaining a more senior research or permanent position in beta sciences or engineering sciences.

 The call is open since Friday 8 May 2020; the budget is based on ‘first come, first serve’.